CIS565-Fall-2022/Project4-CUDA-Denoiser/README.md

 ### Feature
 * I implemented all the features for part 2.
 * I implemented G-buffer optimization to switch the position of G-buffer from 3 float(glm::vec3) to 1 float(z-depth).
+* I implemented a complete 7x7 gaussian kernel and a GUI checkbox to switch between A-trous kernel and gaussian kernel.

 ### Analysis
 * Runtime for Denoiser